- Optimizely Classic

 Load Optimizely synchronously

-To load and integrate correctly, Optimizely must finish loading before other tags on your page execute.
+To load and correctly integrate with Google Tag Manager, Optimizely must finish loading before other tags on your page execute.
 This is called synchronous loading because all tags load synchronously, one after the other.
 There are two ways to ensure that this happens:

 Load Optimizely in the head tag of your page, outside of Google Tag Manager